 A summary response to the set question, which must be no more than 3,000 words in length.
 Should you win the Prize, you will be required to develop this summary into a short book of between 25,000 and 40,000 words.
 The summary should cover the main ideas and arguments your proposed book will make, the evidence and research on which it draws and the key conclusions it will reach.

 An outline structure of this short book, including provisional chapter headings.
-This can be up to 1,000 words and will show how you see your response expanding into a complete book and how you would develop your arguments, should you be successful.
+This must be no more than 1,000 words and will show how you see your response expanding into a complete book and how you would develop your arguments, should you be successful.
 It is an opportunity to prove that there is enough depth to your arguments to provide content for an entire book.

 All files must be submitted as Word documents (.doc, .docx) or in open document format, and should not exceed 5MB.